fhnishida/StarlinkAmazon/README.md

 `source("starlink_dataset.R")`).

 > ⚠️ **Runtime warning:** Some dataset process can take **several hours**
 > depending on available RAM and CPU.
-The script is designed to be resumable —
+In particular, particulate matter extraction (from CAMS-EAC4)
-> if interrupted, simply re-run and it will continue from the last completed
+> was designed to be resumable — if interrupted, simply re-run and it will continue from the last
-> month.
+> completed month.

 #### Step 5 — Produce results